RdvSpeakers/rdvspeakers-theme-hugo/README.md

-# RdvSpeakers Theme Hugo
+# DevFest Theme Hugo

-RdvSpeakers Theme Hugo, based on [DevFest Theme Hugo](https://github.com/GDGToulouse/devfest-theme-hugo) is a theme for conferences/events.
+DevFest Theme Hugo is a theme for conferences/events.

-It's developed for the [Rendez-vous des Speakers](https://rdv-speakers.fr/) conferences & meetups.
+It's developed for the 2019 version of Devfest Toulouse.

-See a real usage here: <https://rdv-speakers.fr/>
+See a real usage here: <https://2019.devfesttoulouse.fr/>

 ## Building my conference site from scratch